Latvian orthography: Ģ, Ķ, Ļ, and Ņ

+Sorting

+In alphabetical sorting, the letters Č, Š, Ž, Ģ, Ķ, Ļ and Ņ are collated separately from their unmodified counterparts, but Ā, Ē, Ī, and Ū are usually collated as plain A, E, I, U.

+Obsolete letters

 Historically the letters CH, Ō and Ŗ were also used in the Latvian alphabet.
 The last of these stood for the palatalized dental trill /rʲ/ which is still used in some dialects (mainly outside Latvia) but not in the standard language, and hence the letter Ŗ was finally removed from the alphabet on 5 June 1946, when the Latvian SSR legislature passed a regulation that officially replaced it with R in print.
 A spelling reform replacing Ŗ with R, CH with H, and Ō with O, was enacted in 1938, but then Ŗ and CH were reinstated in 1939, Ō was reinstated in 1940, Ŗ and Ō were finally removed in 1946 and CH was finally removed in 1957.

 The letters CH, Ō and Ŗ continue to be used in print throughout most of the Latvian diaspora communities, whose founding members left their homeland before the post-World War II Soviet-era language reforms.
 An example of a publication in Latvia today, albeit one aimed at the Latvian diaspora, that uses the older orthography—including the letters CH, Ō and Ŗ—is the weekly newspaper Brīvā Latvija.

+Latgalian alphabet

+The Latgalian language (variously considered a separate language or a dialect of Latvian) adds two extra letters to this standard set: Ō and Y.

+Spelling of foreign names

+Foreign personal and geographical names are modified to conform to the phonetic Latvian spelling and to acquire the respective case ending according to the rules of highly fusional Latvian grammar.
+For example, Gerard Depardieu is Žerārs Depardjē, Joaquin Phoenix is Hoakins Fīnikss and Donald Trump is Donalds Tramps.

+Using such spellings in Latvian personal documents has given rise to at least half a dozen lawsuits over the last couple decades, mostly ethnic Russian Latvian nationals not content with addition of case endings.
+Other examples include: